lukePeavey/SplitType/README.md

 	nodeType   : (string) default: 'div' | the type of HTML element that split text will be wrapped in

 	text       : (string) custom text content that will be inserted in target elemetns

+PROPERTIES AND METHODS:

+Each splitType call returns a new instance of SplitType.
+There are several properties and methods which can be accessed on the splitTYpe instance.

+	instance.lines // returns an array of DOM elements for all the split lines in this splitType instance. instance.words // an array of DOM elements for each split word in the instance instance.chars // an array of DOM elements for each split character in the instance

+	instance.split(options) // the split method initiates the text splitting process.
+	This get called automatically when a new splitType instance is created.
+But it can also be called again to re-split text using new options.

+	instance.revert() // Reverts the target elements back to their original content.